 Alex Spiro is a partner based in the firm’s New York office, where he serves as Co-Chair of the Investigations, Government Enforcement & White Collar Defense Practice.
 Mr. Spiro is a graduate of Harvard Law School.
 As a Manhattan prosecutor, among other cases, Mr. Spiro helped indict and convict Rodney Alcala, the “Dating Game” serial killer, for two New York murders in the 1970s, and, convicted, at trial, serial murderer Travis Woods.
 He also worked with the Conviction Integrity Unit investigating potential wrongful convictions.

 Mr. Spiro has, as lead counsel, tried well over 50 cases to verdict.
-Notably, over the last several years, he has secured a string of significant acquittals for his clients in both federal and state court.
+Notably, over the last several years, he has secured a string of significant verdicts for his clients in both federal and state court.

 As an attorney, Mr. Spiro has lectured on a variety of subjects including trial practice, corporate privilege, evidence, and criminal law.
-Mr. Spiro is a member of Phi Beta Kappa, and has received several other academic and professional citations, including the Albert Imlah writing award, the ACC Northeast Ethics Lawyering award.
-He also sits on several company boards – both private and public.
+Mr. Spiro is a member of Phi Beta Kappa, and has received several other academic and professional citations, including the Albert Imlah writing award, and the ACC Northeast Ethics Lawyering award.
+He also sits on several company boards – both private and public

 Prior to becoming a lawyer, Mr. Spiro studied bio-psychology and worked at Harvard’s Psychiatric Facility, McLean Hospital.
 In his five plus years at McLean, Mr. Spiro supervised departments of an adolescent treatment facility and ran a program for children with Autism and Asperger’s syndrome.

 - (B.A., Psychology, summa cum laude)

 - Brafman & Associates:

 - Trial Attorney, 2013-2017